lightning-auriga/process.phenotypes/docs/source/variable_types.md

-# Variable types available
+# Variable Types Available

-## About variable types
+## About Variable Types

 Variable types are assigned in the dataset-specific config or the shared models config.
 The type of a variable will influence how it is handled in terms of cleaning and reporting.
-For example, a numeric type variable will have leading non-numeric characters stripped, will be displayed in the html report with min/max/mean/deciles, number of NA values, and a histogram.
+For example, a numeric type variable will have leading non-numeric characters stripped, will be displayed in the HTML report with min/max/mean/deciles, number of NA values, and a histogram.

-## Enumerated variable types
+## Enumerated Variable Types

 ### Numeric